-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+(To include basic study design, measures, results, and notable limitations)

 This study evaluated the effectiveness of the Family Growth Center.
 Adolescents were assigned to the intervention or control group based on zip code of residence; subjects who dropped out in the first 12 months were moved to the attrition group.
 Measures utilized include the Adult-Adolescent Parenting Inventory (AAPI), the Beck Depression Inventory (BDI), the Interpersonal Support Evaluation List (ISEL), and the Family Apgar.
 Results indicated that adolescents in the Family Growth Center group were significantly less likely than those in the control group to have a repeat pregnancy or drop out of school.
-Limitations include non-randomization of subjects, high attrition rate, and lack of intent to treat analyses.
+Limitations include nonrandomization of subjects, high attrition rate, and lack of intent to treat analyses.

-Length of postintervention follow-up: None.
+Length of controlled postintervention follow-up: None.

 No reference materials are currently available for The Family Growth Center (FGC).

-Date Research Evidence Last Reviewed by CEBC: September 2016
+Date Research Evidence Last Reviewed by CEBC: February 2021

-Date Program Content Last Reviewed by Program Staff: November 2016
+Date Program Content Last Reviewed by Program Staff: January 2019

 Date Program Originally Loaded onto CEBC: March 2013